altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Me neither.
 If possible, I don't want to ever see it...
 According to the books, on a smooth slope, there is a cliff just like a wall that is about 225Co (100m) tall."<br/>

-That was 6 times taller than the Sierck fort they were in.
+That was 6 times taller than the Sierck fort they were in.<br/>

 "And there is a platform on the cliff fixed with cannons, about 100Co (44m) in height."<br/>